dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/experiment-guide.md

 ## Why run an experiment

-* To measure the effect of a message on a Firefox metric (e.g. retention)
+* To measure the effect of a message on a Datalus metric (e.g. retention)
 * To test a potentially risky message on a smaller group of users
 * To compare the performance of multiple variants of messages in a controlled way